 53 “Only a fool would say to himself, “There is no God.”
 And why does he say it?
 Because of his wicked heart, his dark and evil deeds.
 His life is corroded with sin.”
 (Psalm 53:1 – TLB)

-You’ll find these idiotic fools, among: politicians, the media, university professors, Hollywood superstars, even friends and family.
-Because of a conscience corroded by iniquity, they cannot separate right from wrong (classic idiot).
-Some of them may feign Spirituality, and even speak of God with platitudes, but their foolish hearts are far from Him.
+You’ll find God deniers everywhere- from the highest to the lowest among us.
+They possess a conscience that is corroded by turpitude, and so they cannot separate right from wrong.
+Some of them may feign spirituality, and even speak of God with platitudes, but their foolish hearts are far from Him.
 Consequently, by their actions they proclaim “I do not really know God”.
-Thus, they are fools.
+Thus, they are declared to be fools.

 Don’t argue with idiots because they will drag you down to their level and then beat you with their experience.” ” Greg King